Commifreak/yii2-ldap-auth/README.md

   * Tries to connect to domain and bind to it as `$username` with `$password`
 * `fetchUserData($attributes)`
   * Queries the LDAP for the logged in user and gets some attributes (adjustable list of attributes)
+* `searchUser()`
+  * Searches for a user in the LDAP-Directory.
+This requires a search-user which is configured in the component options.

 ## Example